College of Science and Health > Academics > Chemistry and Biochemistry > Undergraduate > Chemistry (BS) > Major Requirements

 All students pursuing a Bachelor of Arts or Bachelor of Science in chemistry must complete a common core of courses in the department.
 These courses are consistent with the requirements of all degree programs accredited by the American Chemical Society.
 The courses in the common core consist of:

-The department offers General Chemistry each summer.
+The department occasionally offers General Chemistry in the summer.
 In this case, the combination of CHE 136/CHE 137 and CHE 138/CHE 139 may substitute for the three-quarter sequences above.

 One year of calculus is required to earn a baccalaureate degree in chemistry.
 This may be accomplished by completing any one of the following five course sequences offered by the Department of Mathematical Sciences: